herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

   $ ykpersonalize -m82

-If you have a dev key, Reboot your yubikey (remove and reinsert) so that ykneomgr works.
+If you have a dev key, Reboot your YubiKey (remove and reinsert) so that ykneomgr works.

 Configure GNOME-Shell to use gpg-agent and disable ssh-agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~